00Lyun00/Charybdis-Nano-Buildlog/Buildlog/README.md

-This buildlog assumes the reader has prior experience in handwiring a keyboard and will skip explaining basic facts.
+This buildlog assumes the reader has prior experience in handwiring a keyboard and will skip that part.
 It is intended to help people with less experience in ZMK, as that was my case.

 ## Planning
 After being inspired to build this keyboard, the first goal I wanted to achieve was using capacitive touch to automatically switch to mouse layer.